How to Critically Read a Published Family History

-Regardless, my grannie loved her Marvin family line which anyone with ties to Hartford, Connecticut in the 1630s, just might be related her multiple-great grandparents and uncle, Reinhold and Matthew Marvin, who were two brothers originally from Great Bentley, Essex County, England.
+Regardless, my grannie loved her Marvin family line.
+Anyone with ties to Hartford, Connecticut in the 1630s, just might be related to her multiple-great grandparents and uncle, Reinhold and Matthew Marvin.
+They were two brothers originally from Great Bentley, Essex County, England.

-As such, their research has been traced solidly into the 1600s.
-So, their work would all be done, right?
-There is a book available on Google Play (or library shelves) detailing the early descendants of the brothers.
+There is a book available on FamilySearch detailing the early descendants of the brothers.

 Questions to Ask as You Critically Read a Published Family History

 Critically read a family history for anything that does not make sense.
-Some histories have details that need further explanation.
+Some accounts have details that need further explanation, such as the following:

 Where was the roller rink where you met my father?